micheal000010000-hub/HACKONOMICS2026/README.md

 ---

-## 🚧 Project Status: Active Development
+## ✅ Project Status: Completed & Submitted

-⚠️ **This project is currently under active development.**

-- 🛠️ Ongoing implementation and iteration
-- 🏁 **Hackathon submission deadline:** **March 2026**
-- ✨ Features, UI, and simulations are evolving continuously

-The current version represents a **working prototype**, not the final product.
+This project is now **completed** and represents the final prototype submitted for Hackonomics 2026.

+## 🏆 Hackonomics 2026 Submission

+For full hackathon submission details and the official page, visit: [Hackonomics 2026]([https://hackonomics2026.com](https://devpost.com/software/trustblocks-interactive-financial-literacy-simulator))

 ---